cnico/dio-chacon-wifi-api/Protocol.md

     }
     }

-Relevant informations are the movement attribute describing if the shutter is moving up, down or stopped ; the openlevel and the shuttercalibration.
+Relevant informations are the movement attribute describing if the shutter is moving up, down or stopped ; the openlevel and the shutter calibration.
+To know if a device is connected or disconnected from the wifi, in the 'rt'='oic.d.blind' section, the attribute 'rc' to 1 means the device is connected and to 0 is that it is disconnected.

 # Shutter device action :